 Immediately begin stirring the solution continuously and at a constant rate.

-The temperature does not remain entirely constant as the solution freezes.
-The freezing point of the solution is the point at which it first begins to freeze and is indicated graphically by a change in the slope of the temperature-time curve.
-Collect the data for 300-500 sec in order to see this clearly.
+Collect the data for 300-500 s in order to clearly see the change in slope that occurs as the solution freezes.

-Click on the red button to stop the data collection.
+Stop the data collection.

 Save the data, adjust the limits of the y-axis, title the graph, and print it.